Scotland's inequality 'widening', Oxfam warns

 It added: "In recent decades, the Scottish economy has been transformed from one based on manufacturing to a service-led, supposedly 'knowledge economy'.

 "Retail and call centres have expanded to (partly) fill the void left by the demise of manufacturing.
 Service jobs have replaced skilled trades.
 Yet these new jobs do not necessarily offer a route out of poverty: many roles simply do not pay enough to live on, far less build for the future.

 "Experiencing poverty in this rich country is also intensely stressful.

 "Stigmatisation through media and political rhetoric adds to individuals' sense of anguish and isolation.
 They, not society, nor the economy, are blamed for their poverty.
-Meanwhile, pressures to consume abound in a culture that elevates status and image above relationships, community contribution or care for the environment."'New prosperity'
+Meanwhile, pressures to consume abound in a culture that elevates status and image above relationships, community contribution or care for the environment."

 Judith Robertson, head of Oxfam Scotland, said she believed the existing economic model was not working.

 She added: "Despite decades of economic growth and a myriad of anti-poverty policies, the reality for too many Scots is a cocktail of high mortality, economic inactivity, mental and physical ill-health, poor educational attainment and exclusion from the decisions that affect them.